Best Selling Pure Hyaluronic Acid Serums for Any Budget

 Hyaluronic is the 2nd ingredient plus 2 other ingredients.

-Aqua/Water, Sodium Hyaluronate (2 Multi-Weight Hyaluronic Acid), Radish Root (Natural Preservative)
+Aqua/Water, Sodium Hyaluronate (Dual-Weight Hyaluronic Acid), Radish Root (Natural Preservative)

 WATTS BEAUTY PURE HYALURONIC Acid Serum